-A tax return that was filed with the wrong direct deposit information does not need to be amended.
+A tax return filed with the wrong direct deposit information generally does not need to be amended if the banking information was entered incorrectly.
 (It will reject if it is filed amended if nothing in the body of the return has changed.)
-Once the funds are rejected by the financial institution they revert back to the IRS who will issue a paper check and mail it to the taxpayer's address indicated on the return.
+If the bank rejects the direct deposit, the refund is typically returned to the IRS and issued by paper check.
+The IRS issued paper check will be mailed to the taxpayer's address indicated on the return.

 If the taxpayer's address has changed or if the direct deposit was accepted by the wrong financial institution, the taxpayer must take extra steps to recover their refund.